Liverpool wins FA Cup final after beating Chelsea in nerve-racking penalty shootout – KION546

 Diaz looked skywards as the impressive Edouard Mendy stopped another chance of his, this one in the 82nd minute, and his gesture reflected the feelings of all fans watching: will either goalkeeper ever be beaten?

-Andy Robertson hit the post with seven minutes to go.
-Diaz again took aim.
-But as the full-time whistle went the match, for all the chances, for all the entertainment, remained scoreless.
+Robertson hit the post with seven minutes to go before Diaz again took aim.
+But as the full-time whistle went, the match — for all the chances, for all the entertainment — remained scoreless.

-Inevitably, the energy dropped in extra time, few chances were created, as penalties loomed large on the horizon.
+Inevitably, the energy dropped in extra time and few chances were created as penalties loomed large on the horizon.

+Once again Chelsea, still under UK government sanctions, suffered the cruelest of defeats, becoming the first team to lose three consecutive FA Cup finals.

+“We are sad, but the same time proud as we left everything on the field,” manager Thomas Tuchel said after the match.

 The-CNN-Wire